How to Improve the Job Search Experience3 min read

-Whether you are applying for your first or tenth job, the process of writing cover letters and answering a lot of practice interview questions can be incredibly daunting.
+Whether you are applying for your first or tenth full time jobs ottawa, the process of writing cover letters and answering a lot of practice interview questions can be incredibly daunting.
 It’s made even more disheartening if you feel that applications are consistently being turned down or you rarely make it to the interview stage.

 There are a lot of reasons why you might be applying for a new job, but if you are unhappy in your current role, waiting for something to come through can be even more difficult.
 All of these emotions combined can make you want to throw your hands in the air and give up, but it is important to keep trying to give your career prospects a chance.